Serving

 • Additional instruments are under consideration for hibernation and eventual decommissioning in later semesters, with a focus on those instruments whose capabilities are being significantly superseded by new instrumentation.

-• Twilight Cadence Observing: In 2026A, institutions will continue to be able to allocate one twilight observing program per telescope, for a total of up to two programs.
+• Twilight Cadence Observing: In 2026B, NASA can allocate one twilight observing program per telescope, for a total of up to two programs.
 On Keck I, OSIRIS-NGS (imager only) will be available, and on Keck II, NIRC2-NGS will be available.
-Please note that due to ongoing AO upgrades, there will be times in the semester when AO is unavailable for cadence observations.
-Cadence program PIs are responsible for developing instrument scripts, providing documentation, and training the staff needed to make the cadence program a turnkey operation.
+Please note that due to ongoing AO upgrades, there may be times in the semester when AO is unavailable for cadence observations.
+Cadence program PIs are responsible for development of instrument scripts, providing documentation, and training of staff needed to make the cadence program a turnkey operation.

-• Subaru Exchange: The Subaru-Keck exchange will continue as in previous semesters, with the number of exchanged nights determined by the demand from each community.
-Keck will offer LRIS, HIRES, OSIRIS, KPF, and MOSFIRE on Keck I, and DEIMOS, ESI, KCWI, NIRSPEC, NIRES, and NIRC2 on Keck II.
-Subaru will offer the facility instruments Hyper Suprime-Cam (HSC), HDS, IRCS, MOIRCS, FOCAS, and PFS, as well as visiting instruments IRD, CHARIS, SCExAO, VAMPIRES, REACH, Fast PDI, NIR-WFS, and NsIR.
-Note that PIs must contact the instrument PI of visiting instruments in advance of proposal submission.
+• Subaru Exchange: The Subaru-Keck exchange will continue as in previous semesters with the number of exchanged nights determined by the demand from each community.
+Keck will offer LRIS, HIRES, OSIRIS, KPF, and MOSFIRE on Keck I, and DEIMOS, KCWI, NIRSPEC, and NIRC2 on Keck II.
+Subaru will offer facility instruments Hyper Suprime-Cam (HSC), HDS, IRCS, MOIRCS, FOCAS, and PFS, as well as visiting instruments IRD, CHARIS, SCExAO, VAMPIRES, REACH, Fast PDI, NIR-WFS, and NsIR.
+Note that PIs must contact the instrument PI for visiting instruments in advance.
 Subaru may support half-night allocations, but whole night allocations are preferred.
-Queue observing is the default observing mode for HSC, and applicants who desire classical mode must justify their request.
-More details can be found on the HSC queue mode website.
+Queue observing is the default observing mode for HSC; applicants who desire classical mode must justify their request.
+For more details, please check the HSC queue mode website.
+More information about Subaru instrumentation can be found here and here.

 Useful Links